MicrosoftDocs/sandbox-bus-app-relnote/articles/Spring18/gdpr-accessibility/data-protection-security/resources-to-manage-gdpr-compliance-your-organization.md

 ---

 title: Resources to manage GDPR compliance for your organization
-description: [Go to the Trust Center](https://www.
+description: Resources to manage GDPR compliance for your organization
 author: MargoC
 manager: AnnBe
 ms.date: 4/27/2018